What ski’s for an instructor course?

-It works out cheaper to buy your own equipment for a ski instructor course than hiring for the season.
+It’s a common question and we’ve tried to give you some pointers in this blog.
+It normally works out cheaper to buy your own ski’s for an instructor course than hiring for the season.
 You can buy skis and boots in the UK or in resort.
-If purchasing in the UK, we have an exclusive offer with Rossignol to get up to 35% discount off this season’s equipment.
+If purchasing in the UK, we have an exclusive offers with Rossignol with up to 35% discount off this season’s equipment.
 Most shops in resort offer our clients 10-20% off ski gear.

-The benefits of buying in resort are you can try before you buy – as most shops offer a trial service where you can try the skis out before purchase and choose the right ones for you.
+The benefits of buying in resort are you can try before you buy.
+Most shops offer a trial service where you can try the skis out before purchase and choose the right ones for you.

-Most skiers on a ski instructor course purchase all mountain skis, as during training you need your skis to work well on groomed runs, moguls and powder.
+Most skiers on a course purchase all mountain skis.
+During training you need your skis to work well on groomed runs, moguls and powder.
 All mountain skis are ideal for anyone looking to buy 1 pair of skis for the season.

 Types of Skis: